What parents need to know

 Parents Need to Know

-Parents need to know that Rain Man is a 1988 movie in which a selfish and greedy sportscar salesman (played by Tom Cruise) discovers, in the wake of his father's death, that he has a brother he never knew he had, a brother who is an autistic savant (played by Dustin Hoffman).
-This movie contains some strong language, including frequent use of the f-word, and two instances of Cruise's character calling Hoffman's character "retarded" and "f--kin' retarded."
-There are some intense scenes in which Raymond, an autistic character, becomes distressed, prone to horrific screams and near-violent outbursts.
+Parents need to know that Rain Man is a 1988 movie in which a selfish and greedy sports-car salesman (played by Tom Cruise) discovers, in the wake of his father's death, that he has a brother he never knew he had, a brother who is an autistic savant (played by Dustin Hoffman).
+This movie contains some strong language, including frequent use of "f--k," and two instances of Cruise's character calling Hoffman's character "retarded" and "f--kin' retarded."
+There are some intense scenes in which Raymond becomes distressed, prone to horrific screams and near-violent outbursts.
 There's a scene where sex is insinuated (moaning and movement under the sheets) and a brief glimpse of a breast.
 Prostitution is alluded to.
 Cruise's character smokes cigarettes.
-This movie deals with mental health issues, though it requires little understanding of these issues on the part of the young viewer; characters possess the same ignorance and biases a child is likely to have.
+This movie deals with mental health issues, though it requires little understanding of these issues on the part of a young viewer; characters possess the same ignorance and biases a child is likely to have.

 What's the story?

-When yuppie misanthrope Charlie Babbit's father dies, he leaves most of his fortune to his autistic, institutionalized son Raymond, the brother Charlie never knew he had.
-Charlie (Tom Cruise) kidnaps Raymond (Dustin Hoffman) from a mental institution, and they travel across the country in search of a new home and a new intimacy.
+When yuppie misanthrope Charlie Babbit's father dies, he leaves most of his fortune to his autistic, institutionalized son Raymond (Dustin Hoffman), the brother Charlie (Tom Cruise) never knew he had.
+Charlie kidnaps Raymond from a mental institution, and they travel across the country in search of a new home and a new intimacy.
 Exquisitely photographed by John Seale, the first half of the film is an austere road movie, with the American West as a backdrop and Cruise and Hoffman playing off one another like old pros.
 Things become more complex when Charlie realizes that long-forgotten events from his childhood are locked inside Raymond's photographic memory.

 Is it any good?